A numerical algorithm for computing the zeros of parabolic cylinder functions in the complex plane: Numerical computation of the zeros

 For calculating the function and its derivative, we use the results mentioned in Section 3.
 It is important to note that, except for the first zero (in the case where $a$ is small), the calculation of the relative error \eqref{ercond} can be considered as an independent test of the algorithm's accuracy, considering that in the fixed-point iterations for the remaining zeros, we use Taylor series.

 In Figures \ref{fig:1} and \ref{fig:2}, we show two examples of the accuracy obtained with Algorithm \ref{algo} to calculate the complex zeros of $U(a,z)$ ($a<0$) in the domain of the complex plane $\Im z \in [0,\,L]$, $\Re z<0$.
 Figures \ref{fig:3}, \ref{fig:4} and \ref{fig:5} show examples obtained with the algorithm for positive values of the parameter $a$ (function \verb|zerosUazpos(a,L)|) in the domain of the complex plane $\Re z \in [-L,\,0]$, $\Im z>0$.
 In Figures \ref{fig:1} and \ref{fig:3}, where small values of the parameter $a$ are considered, the asymptotic approximations for the computation of the first zero have been complemented with few fixed-point iterations.
 As can be seen in the figures, almost all zeros are calculated with accuracy significantly better than $\epsilon=10^{-14}$.
 In the case of the zero closest to the real axis (the one calculated with the greatest estimated relative error), the accuracy is only slightly above this value.
 This holds true even when the number of zeros to be calculated is very high, as shown, for example, in Figure \ref{fig:5}.
 In that case, the number of calculated zeros in the domain is $N_z=407$.
+As an additional check of the accuracy of the zeros computed with our algorithm, we have compared them with Maple values for the zeros (computed with 50 digits) and found that the relative errors obtained are consistent with the accuracy estimated using the inverse of the condition number.
+We give two examples: first, the last three zeros computed with our algorithm in the example shown in Figure \ref{fig:2} were (in the order in which they were obtained) $z_a=$\verb|-9.008392235290984e+00 + 2.976766819022779e+00i|, $z_b=$\verb|-8.498829407276800e+00 + 2.237094348893690e+00i| and \\ $z_c=$\verb|-7.866459577089755e+00 + 1.309795045190692e+00i|. \\ The corresponding zero values computed with Maple were\\ $\hat{z}_a=$\verb|-9.00839223529104890...+2.976766819022788250...*I|, \\ $\hat{z}_b=$\verb| -8.4988294072768770...+2.237094348893700886...*I| and \\ $\hat{z}_c=$\verb|-7.86645957708986376...+1.309795045190640585...*I|. \\ The comparisons give the following relative errors: $\epsilon_a=6.99 \times 10^{-15}$, $\epsilon_b=9.05 \times 10^{-15}$ and $\epsilon_c=1.5 \times 10^{-14}$, respectively.
+On the other hand, the last three zeros computed with our algorithm in the example shown in Figure \ref{fig:5} were $z_a=$\verb| -2.784978156368416e+00 + 1.077249953770989e+01i |, \\ $z_b=$\verb| -2.082060971609168e+00 + 1.031935184018148e+01i | and \\ $z_c=$\verb| -1.204905397657948e+00 + 9.772189846956170e+00i |. \\ The corresponding zero values computed with Maple were\\ $\hat{z}_a=$\verb|-2.78497815636791519...+10.77249953770959430...*I |, \\ $\hat{z}_b=$\verb|-2.08206097160857784... +10.31935184018114877...*I| and \\ $\hat{z}_c=$\verb|-1.20490539765712604... +9.772189846955761085...*I|. \\ The comparisons give the following relative errors: $\epsilon_a= 5.23 \times 10^{-14}$, $\epsilon_b=6.41 \times 10^{-14}$ and $\epsilon_c=9.31 \times 10^{-14}$, respectively.

 Regarding the computational efficiency of the algorithm, some typical computation times are shown in Table \ref{table1} for different values of the parameter $a$ and $L$.
 The calculations have been performed in Matlab R2024b, in a computer under Windows 11 (64-bit), processor Intel(R) Core(TM) i5-10210U @ 1.60GHz 2.11 GHz.
 As can be seen, even a very high number of zeros $N_z$ can be calculated with a low computational cost, demonstrating the efficiency of the numerical scheme.
 It is important to mention that the use of Taylor series to compute most fixed-point iterations is largely responsible for the excellent computational efficiency of the algorithm.
 Although it would have been possible to calculate the quotients \eqref{quot} using the algorithm for computing the function and its derivative, this approach is slower.